▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Price

 The price of a puppy Havanese round the 1200 euros on average.
-However, this amount hides great disparities, since the price range goes from 700 to 2500 EUR.
+But, this amount hides great disparities, since the price range goes from 700 to 2500 EUR.

 whatever the country, the amount required depends on several criteria, as the quality of the lineage from which the animal comes, the prestige of the kennel, as well as, and above all, the intrinsic characteristics of the puppy, especially on the physical plane, that is to say, its greater or lesser approximation to the breed standard.